JoTid/.vscode/README.md

 # .vscode

-This repository contains my preferred, cross-project VS code configuration
+This repository contains my preferred, cross-project VS code configuration.

+## Prerequisites

+The project is used in [VS Code](https://code.visualstudio.com/).